integreat-io/integreat/README.md

 standard attribute types have corresponding mappers that ensure the target value will be in the right format.

+There is a special "catch all" item type `*` – the asterisk – that will match any item type not represented in regular `items`.
+If `path`, `map` or `filter` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
+Instead all `attributes` or `relationships` will be mapped as is, unless the item `map` modifies them.

 ## Adapters
 Interface:
 - `retrieve(endpoint)`